Tongyeong: Education

+Tourism

+Tongyeong is a representative tourist city in the South Sea region of Gyeongsangnam-do.
+It has beaches, islands, and various historical sites based on its natural environment.
+Novelist Pak Kyongni, poet Yu Chi-hwan, and composer Isang Yun are from Tongyeong, and there are various cultural contents related to them.

+Tongyeong attracted 5.35 million visitors in 2014, 7.35 million in 2017, and 6.28 million in 2018.
+Tongyeong has the nickname of "Naples of the East".

+In 2022, Tongyeong was selected as the first specialized night tourism city in South Korea.
+This selection was part of the '2022 Specialized Night Tourism City Public Contest' hosted by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization.

+Tongyeong planned various night tourism contents under the theme of 'Nine o'clock at night, Five Lights Tongyeong'.
+This includes DPIRANG (the longest and largest outdoor night digital theme park in Korea), Dongpirang (Mural Village), Gangguan Port (Tongyeong Traditional Central Market), Tongjeyeong (history and culture of Tongyeong), Seopirang Village (night view lighting), etc., which are five night tourism spots.

 Geography

 Tongyeong is situated in the southern tip of Goseong peninsula and its three sides are surrounded by the sea.
 It consists of 41 inhabited and 110 uninhabited islands.
-Tongyeong Port, the east gate of Hallyeo Marine National Park, is referred to as the most beautiful port in South Korea.
+Tongyeong Port, the east gate of Hallyeo Marine National Park, is referred to as the "most beautiful port in South Korea".

 The geography consists of low mountains crossing over the south to the north on the Goseong peninsula.
 The mountain range stretches out from Byeokbang mountain (650 m) on the boundary of northern Goseong county (Goseong-gun) to the south, encompassing Cheongae mountain (525 m), Baral mountain (261 m), Jeseokbong peak (279 m) and Yongha mountain (461 m) on Mireukdo island.

 As Tongyeong is influenced by East Korea Warm Current, it has a mild oceanic climate during the whole year.
 The city is the warmest region in South Gyeongsang province, with the average annual temperature at 14.7 °C. The coldest month is January, with an average temperature of 2.5 °C while the hottest month is August, with the average temperature of 25.7 °C. The average range of temperature is narrow.
 Plants growing in the city show characters of the warm temperate zone such as Cryptomeria, Chamaecyparis obtusa, Pinus thunbergii, Paulownia coreana, Pitch Pine, bamboo, camellia, and palm trees.

-The average annual rainfall is 1,397 millimeters, so Tongyeong is classified as one of places in South Korea that have a lot of rain.
+The average annual rainfall is 1,397 millimeters, so Tongyeong is classified as one of places in South Korea that receive a lot of rain.